 In a nutshell, the higher your deductibles, the lower your insurance premiums.
-Insurance was really meant to cover damages you could never afford on your own.
-If you switch your deductibles from $500 to $1,000 you'll likely save between five and 10 percent.
-Make sure it's affordable though because in the event of a claim, the deductible is the portion you have to pay upfront before your insurance is activated.
+Insurance was really meant to cover damages you could never afford yourself.
+If you switch your deductibles from $500 to $1,000, you'll likely save between 5% and 10%.
+Make sure you can afford it though, because in the event you must file a claim, the deductible is the portion you have to pay upfront before your insurance is activated.

-7. Pay your premium all at once, rather than in monthly instalments
+7. Pay your premium annually instead of in monthly instalments

-Many companies charge a little extra to cover the cost of administering payments every month, so if you can afford to pay your premium annually, rather than monthly, at the end of the day you'll pay less for your coverage.
+Many companies charge a little extra to cover the cost of administering payments every month, so if you can afford to pay your premium annually rather than monthly, you'll pay less for your coverage.

-A usage-based car insurance (UBI) program can save you typically five to 10 percent just for signing up, with additional savings of up to 25 percent for good drivers.
+A usage-based insurance (UBI) program can save you typically 5% to 10% just for signing up, with additional savings of up to 25% annually for good drivers.
 UBI programs involve downloading and using a mobile app to monitor how, when, and how far you drive.
-It tracks things like how fast you accelerate and brake, the time of day you're typically on the road, trip duration, and speed.
-UBI programs can only help lower your rate.
-If you don’t qualify for a safe-driving discount, the data they collect cannot be used to increase what you pay.
+It tracks things like how fast you accelerate and brake, the time of day you're on the road, trip duration, and speed.
+UBI programs can help lower your rate.
+If you don’t qualify for a safe-driving discount, the data they collect cannot be used to increase what you currently pay.

 10. Drive a "low-risk" car